 Decentralisation and administrative reform

-Lead executing agency: National Committee for Sub-national Democratic Development; Ministry of Civil Service; all districts in Battambang and selected districts in Kandal Province
+Lead executing agency: National Committee for Sub-National Democratic Development; Ministry of Civil Service; selected districts in Battambang Province

 For many years, administrative and political power in Cambodia was largely in the hands of the central government.
 However, the country is currently undergoing a process of change in which government structures and administrative procedures are being adapted to the requirements of a development-oriented state.
-The Cambodian Government is working to promote a service culture and improve the motivation and skills of public bodies and their staff in order to make public administration effective, efficient, reliable and responsive.
+The Cambodian Government is working to promote a service culture and to enhance the training and skills of public agencies and their staff in order to make public administration effective, efficient, reliable and responsive.

 To develop local self-governance, financial and human resources and decision-making capacities are gradually being transferred to the local level.
-Nevertheless, the elected sub-national councils still lack the experience, expertise and personnel required in order to shape policies in their areas of responsibility.
-Limited powers and autonomy as well as insufficient coordination make it difficult for the councils and administrations to perform their functions and tasks in a transparent and accountable manner and thus provide public services efficiently.
+Nevertheless, the locally elected councils still lack the experience, expertise and personnel required to shape policies in their respective areas of responsibility.
+Limited powers and autonomy, combined with insufficient coordination between regional administrations, make it difficult for the councils and administrations to perform their functions and tasks in a transparent and accountable manner and thus provide efficient public services.

-To implement decentralisation and administrative reform, the programme works with the Secretariat of the National Committee for Sub-national Democratic Development, the Ministry of Interior, the Ministry of Civil Service and other sector ministries at national level.
+To implement decentralisation and administrative reform, the programme works with the Secretariat of the National Committee for Sub-National Democratic Development, the Ministry of Interior, the Ministry of Civil Service and other relevant ministries at national level.